InterTech’s Testing Technology & Methodology Offering

 Helium Testing – Mass Spectrometry

 Helium testing usually proceeds by pressuring a test part with helium or a helium/air mixture inside a test chamber.
 The chamber is then evacuated and a mass spectrometer samples the vacuum chamber, ionizes helium present such that it can be detectable.
-Because helium is not affected by temperature variations or part volumes, it is considered the most reliable and consistent leak detection system for leak rates less than 10-4sccs.
+Because helium is not affected by temperature variations or part volumes, it is considered the most reliable and consistent leak detection system for leak rates of less than 10-4sccs.

 Comparing helium mass spectrometer leak detectors to generic mass flow leak detectors can lead one to the erroneous conclusion that using only expensive helium testing will work for applications requiring identification of leaks under 0.5 sccm.
 InterTech combines customized mass flow sensors with a variety of techniques for 0.01 sccm mass flow leak testing with 10% gauge R&R, bypassing the need for helium and the associated costs and complications of helium testing.

-However in instances where Helium testing is required InterTech has the expertise and knowledge to build systems (including Helium reclaim) capable of meeting the greater sensitivity the application calls for.
+However, in instances where Helium testing is required InterTech has the expertise and knowledge to build systems (including Helium reclaim) capable of meeting the greater sensitivity the application calls for.